 Changes, Cancellations & Refunds

-Point Reyes Summer Camp sessions are optimally designed for the stated age groups.
+Point Reyes Summer Camp sessions are optimally designed for the stated grades.
 Please do not register your child in a session for which they are not eligible.
 They will be dropped from the program and a $50 processing charge will be retained.

 Making Camp Affordable

-PLEASE NOTE: Submission of a completed packet by the final deadline does NOT mean that a scholarship will be awarded.
+PLEASE NOTE: Submission of a complete scholarship application by the final deadline does NOT guarantee that a scholarship will be awarded.

 FREQUENTLY ASKED QUESTIONS